pixlboy/readerboard/README.md

 1. Install node JS in your system.
 2. Download or clone the repository.
+4. Open terminal and navigate to folder containing the component.
 3. Run npm install
 4. Run npm run dev
 5. Run npm start